17 Fascinating Summer Solstice Traditions Around the Globe

 In the gentler climate of the Mediterranean, the Romans once celebrated Vesta, the goddess of the earth, on the June solstice.
 During the ancient festival known as Vestalia, Roman women traditionally visited the Vestal Temple and made offerings to the goddess and to the Vestal Virgins.
 During the week of Vestalia, only women were permitted to enter the temple, and a cake was baked using consecrated waters from a spring considered sacred.
 Modern Italians still embrace the solstice as a time of new beginnings, and the country comes alive with celebrations.
 La Festa di San Giovanni is still observed with similar rites of water and fire as the ones performed in ancient times.

 Mayan Solstice, Guatemala

-Summer solstice in Guatemala is an excellent time to observe present Mayan culture as well as offering a glimpse into the country’s past.
-Tikal is one of the most famous Mayan ruins in Central America, and rituals surrounding altars like the Temple of the Moon and the Temple of the Grand Jaguar take place during this week in June.
-Spiritual rituals from the past are still performed at sunrise and sunset, highlighting architectural aspects of the temples’ construction that were created to showcase the light of the equinox.
+The summer solstice in Guatemala is an excellent time to observe present Mayan culture, as well as get a glimpse into the country’s past.
+Tikal is one of the most famous Mayan ruins in Central America, and rituals surrounding altars like the Temple of the Moon and the Temple of the Grand Jaguar take place around the summer solstice.
+Spiritual rituals from the past are still performed at sunrise and sunset, highlighting architectural aspects of the temples’ construction that were created to showcase the light of the solstice.

 Ivan Kupala, Russia